Understanding the PEG Ratio in Fundamental Analysis

 PEG = Price to Earnings Ratio / Projected Earnings Growth

-For example, a stock with a P/E of 20 and projected earnings growth next year of 10% would have a PEG ratio of 2 (as the P/E of 20 divided by the projected earnings growth percentage of 10 = 2).
+For example, a stock with a P/E of 20 and projected earnings growth next year of 10 percent would have a PEG ratio of 2 (the P/E of 20 divided by the projected earnings growth percentage of 10 = 2).

-Using the PEG in conjunction with a stock's P/E can tell a very different story than using P/E alone.
+Using the PEG ratio in conjunction with a stock's P/E can tell a very different story than using P/E alone.

 The Bottom Line